occipital/django-content-settings/docs/template_types.md

 WELCOME_TEXT = DjangoTemplate("Hi, {{name}}")
 ```

-In the code you can do:
+In the code, you can do the following:

 ```python
 content_settings.WELCOME_TEXT() # Hi,